nhsd-exeter/dos-integration/documentation/adr/001-High-level_design_and_tech_stack.md

 8. The Lambda function will check DynamoDB for the latest sequence number processed for the message ODS code, if there have been no previous messages or the sequence number is greater than the last processed then the Lambda continues execution, if not the message is discarded and logged.

 9. The Lambda then retrieves services from the DoS database and compares them to the message to see what changes are required.
-The Lambda connects to the DoS Database Replica using RDS Proxy which helps manage and reuse database connections.
+The Lambda connects to a dedicated read replica of the DoS Database, connections are cleared up after use.

-10. If changes have been identified the changes are pushed to EventBridge, if not the message is discarded
+10. If changes have been identified they are sent to a separate queue for forwarding to DoS.

-11. Once the changes have been sent to EventBridge the sequence number is updated in the DynamoDB.
+11. An orchestrator function is triggered by EventBridge to run every minute with concurrency of 1.
+It reads messages from the queue and sends them to the event sender lambda via asynchronous invocation at a rate of 3 / second.
+This rate is configurable in the lambda environment variables.

-12. EventBridge is configured to push messages to DoS API gateway using a feature called Api Destinations.
-Api Destinations allows you to configure the rate at which messages are sent to the third part API (in this case DoS API Gateway).
+12. The event sender forwards the change request to the DoS change request API, and remove the message from the queue.

 ### Known issues